georgestarcher/Splunk-Class-httpevent/readme.md

 Email: george@georgestarcher.com

 Thanks to Chandler Newby for getting this into the threaded design.
+Thanks to Paul Miller for the pip support.

 This code is presented **AS IS** under MIT license.